pijee/moreo/README.md

 #
 # Authentification

-To authenticated user, you need to post data in json format
+To authenticated user and get access token, you need to post data in json format

 ```json
 {